tanner-johnson2718/MEME_OS_2/README.txt

 - All modules will have a defined output stream for logging that can be redirected as needed.
 - All interrupts are handled in kernel code
+- This implies all drivers will be in kernel which also implies monolithic